abondar/pytest_playwright_tests/README.md

 # Playwright Python demo tests

-> Temporary README update for git workflow verification.

-In this project I demonstrate some features of Playwright framework with Python and Pytest,for automation E2E tests.
+This project demonstrates some Playwright features for end-to-end test automation using Python and Pytest.

-The tests code is simple,for that reason I don't use PageObject, abstraction and others design patterns, the objective this project is show a configuration of Playwright and some of its features.
+The test code is intentionally simple.
+For that reason, it does not use Page Objects or other abstraction patterns — the goal is to showcase the project configuration and some core Playwright capabilities.

 This project includes: